MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/ise/object-model/Other-Useful-Scripting-Objects.md

 ---
-ms.date:  06/05/2017
-keywords:  powershell,cmdlet
+description: This article describes objects that provide additional scripting functionality in the Windows PowerShell ISE. ms.date: 06/05/2017
 title: Other Useful Scripting Objects
-description: This article describes objects that provide additional scripting functionality in the Windows PowerShell ISE.
 ---
 # Other Useful Scripting Objects